amendable/website/src/docs/resolvers/fluid-scale.md

 ## Design rhythmn and a fluid step

-If you include the `fluidSteps` converter - all <Amendable /> sizes in will use a common step.
+If you include the `fluidScale` converter - all <Amendable /> sizes in will use a common step.
 Step is a building block that every size of your design stems from (similar to grid).